imecorgy/imecorgy/README.md

 - 💞️ I’m looking to collaborate on solution technology.
 - 📫 Reach me out via email: kanjana.skmn@gmail.com
 - 😄 Pronouns: N E A Y
-- ⚡ Fun fact: No foreigner calls my nickname correctly.
+- ⚡ Fun fact: No any foreigner calls my nickname correctly.

 <!---
 imecorgy/imecorgy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.